Murder of Marcelo Arruda

-The murder of Marcelo Arruda took place on July 9, 2022, when city guard and Workers' Party treasurer was murdered by Jorge José da Rocha Guaranho, a federal prison officer and supporter of Jair Bolsonaro, in Foz do Iguaçu, Paraná.
+On July 9, 2022, city guard and Workers' Party treasurer Marcelo Arruda was murdered by Jorge José da Rocha Guaranho, a federal prison officer and supporter of Jair Bolsonaro, in Foz do Iguaçu, Paraná.
 The incident received international coverage as emblematic of the climate of polarization and political violence in the 2022 Brazilian general election cycle.

 Background

 Marcelo Aloizio de Arruda (Foz do Iguaçu, July 9, 1972 – Foz do Iguaçu, July 9, 2022) was raised in the Bancários favela, and began working as a shoeshine boy.
 In 2003, he graduated from college in Biology.
 He was a candidate for vice-mayor of Foz do Iguaçu in 2020 for the Workers' Party.
 In a report by lawyer and law professor Fábio Aristimunho Vargas for BBC News, on May 14, he and Arruda spoke at the Youth Against Violence Workshop, where Arruda argued that "left-wing police officers like him would be the first victims in a possible authoritarian escalation in the country, (...) to prevent them from passing on strategic knowledge to a democratic resistance."
 At the time of his death, Arruda was the party treasurer, a city guard for 28 years, and director of the Foz City Employees Union (Sismufi).
 He was married and had four children, including a one-month-old baby.
-On July 9, 2022, Arruda celebrated his 50th birthday at a party themed after the Workers' Party and former Brazilian President Luiz Inácio Lula da Silva.
+On July 9, 2022, Arruda celebrated his 50th birthday at a party themed after the Workers' Party and former Brazilian president Luiz Inácio Lula da Silva.
 The celebration was held at the headquarters of the Itaipu Physical Security Sports Association, in Vila A. The event started at 6 pm.

 Jorge José da Rocha Guaranho has been a federal prison police officer since 2010, and described himself on social media as Christian, conservative, pro-life, pro-gun, and a Bolsonarista.
 On his social media, most of his posts are in support of Bolsonaro and his agendas, and include criticisms of Rede Globo and Alexandre de Moraes; as well as a selfie with Eduardo Bolsonaro.
 In 2018, Guaranho was detained for contempt of military police in Guapimirim, Rio de Janeiro.
 He was even subject to an internal investigation, which was shelved.
 In October 2019, he had a disagreement with security guards at a party in Capanema, Paraná, where a report was filed by the Military Police.
 There was no conviction in either case.
-He was studying Medicine at Cidade do Leste, in Paraguay.
+He was studying medicine at Cidade do Leste, in Paraguay.
 He was secretary of the board of the Itaipu Physical Security Sports Association, where Arruda's birthday party was being held, but did not know him previously and had not been invited to the event.